 - News and Updates

-With New Year fast approaching and the chaos of Christmas still fresh in our minds, many of us may be hoping to grab some precious moments for relaxing colouring over the next few weeks.
-Not only does colouring have incredible benefits for your mental health, but it is also a fun and mindful activity to help you de-stress (which is something that might come in handy over this busy period).
+Not only does colouring have incredible benefits for your mental health, but it is also a fun and mindful activity to help you de-stress (which is something that might come in handy during busy periods).

 But when you’re stealing minutes here and there for colouring, while so many other things are going on, you can start to feel lots of pressure and stress about making the most out of your colouring time.
 Instead of just enjoying it!